nhi-nguyen-csis/Python_Game_and_Project/Projects/Caesar Cipher/README.md

 Here are some notes:
 - Caesar cipher only works on uppercase letters
-- Caesar cipher encrypts/decrypts alphabetical letters
+- Caesar cipher encrypts/decrypts alphabetical letters only
-- I use modulus to handle the wrap-around for encrypt and decrypt
+- I use modulus to handle the wrap-around for encrypt and decrypt in the program

 Example inputs and outputs:
 ```